 - Equipment defects.
 Sometimes an employer does everything possible to prepare workers and maintain equipment, but serious injuries happen anyway.
 These cases may involve a defective piece of machinery.
 Design, manufacturing, or marketing defects could make industrial machinery impossible to use without unreasonable risk of harm.
 Product manufacturers or distributors may be liable for any worker injuries defective products cause.

 Recognizing the factors involved in your recent industrial machinery accident is the first step toward obtaining fair compensation for your damages.
 Who or what caused your accident will determine the defendant and type of accident case.
 If your employer caused your injuries, for example, you may want to file a personal injury claim instead of settling for workers’ compensation.
 If a defective piece of machinery was the issue, you may have a product liability claim.
-A lawyer can help you understand your case type.
+A Dallas personal injury lawyer can help you understand your case type.

 Who Is Liable in Industrial Machinery Accidents?